Swarnamuhil-47/retail-sales-prediction--SWARNAMUHIL-/README.md

-#Title
-Retail sales prediction
-#Absract
-This project enhances claim prediction by integrating ensemble learning and explainable AI to predict the likelihood of insurance claims and detect potential fraud.
-By combining policy holder demographics, financial data, and claim history, the system produces interpretable results using SHAP and LIME, enabling insurers to make transparent, data driven decisions.
+# Retail Store Sales Prediction

+## Abstract
+This project focuses on predicting retail store sales using machine learning techniques.
+Synthetic retail sales data was used to analyze sales patterns and forecast future sales.
+Models such as Linear Regression, Random Forest, and XGBoost were implemented and evaluated using MAE, RMSE, and R² metrics.
+XGBoost achieved the best performance, making it suitable for retail sales forecasting and decision support.

-#Main Objective
+## Main Objective
-To design and implement a robust machine learning framework that accurately predicts retail store sales, supports inventory planning, and provides interpretable insights for decision-making.
+To design and implement a machine learning model that accurately predicts retail store sales and supports inventory planning and business decision-making.

-#TECH HACK
+## Technologies Used
-Python (Anaconda/IDE)
+- Python
-Pandas, NumPy
+- Pandas, NumPy
-Scikit-learn
+- Scikit-learn
-XGBoost, LightGBM, CatBoost
-Matplotlib, Seaborn
-SHAP, LIME
-Isolation Forest, One-Class SVM
-Hardware: Laptop/PC
-#dataset will be added soon
+- XGBoost
+- Matplotlib

+## Project Structure
+data/        - Dataset files
+notebooks/   - Model training notebooks
+models/      - Saved models
+images/      - Result plots

+## Author
+B. Swarnamuhil
+MCA Minor Project
+Amrita Vishwa Vidyapeetham